Mumbai restaurateur sniffs out his dog's kidnapper

-This Kandivli man single-handedly tracked down the dognapper and put him behind bars, before being reunited with his pet after four months
+Kandivli-based restaurateur single-handedly tracks down the dognapper and puts him behind bars, before being reunited with his pet after four months

 Vijay Shetty was reunited with his 6-month-old puppy on Wednesday.
 Pic/Nimesh Dave